How Do Robo Advisors Work?

-There are a ton of options available if you'd like to using an automated investment advisor.
+There are a ton of options available if you’d like to use an automated investment advisor.
 That said, with so many out there, it can be difficult to figure out which to try.

-Here is list of robo advisors based on popularity, robustness of offering, user adoption and how long they've been out.
+Here is a list of Robo advisors based on popularity, the robustness of offering, user adoption and how long they’ve been out.

 What you should do next

-In short, robo advisors are great, cost-efficient option for people who may not have the time and skills needed for the DIY approach or the resources needed to hire a traditional financial advisor.
+In short, Robo advisors are a great, cost-efficient option for people who may not have the time and skills needed for the DIY approach or the resources needed to hire a traditional financial advisor.

 - You should have a resiliency fund in place

 - Be working on paying off your outstanding debts

 - And be managing cash flow wisely so you can be intentional and patient with your investments.